DillonJEvans/aws-backup/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [X] Complete the backup program.
+  - [ ] Add a progress bar and information.
-- [ ] Complete the backup program
+  - [ ] Polish the output at the start and end of the program.
-- [ ] Complete the restore program
+- [ ] Complete the restore program.
+  - [ ] Add a progress bar and information.
+  - [ ] Polish the output at the start and end of the program.
-- [ ] Allow individual files to be backed up and restored
+- [ ] Allow individual files to be backed up and restored.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>